 While monitors might usually be a mundane sight for locals (except when they try to get inside your house), it’s always exciting to spot something that’s new to you – isn’t it the whole point of travel?
 So keep your eyes peeled as Koh Samui’s monitor lizard population is definitely alive and well.

 Monitor lizard FAQs

 How common are they?

 While no figures exist for Koh Samui monitor lizards, they’re regular roadkill in Malaysia and, of the Singapore Zoo, the New York Times explains: “if you spot a water monitor or long-tailed macaque, know that they’re not zoo residents — just locals looking for a free meal.”

+Are monitor lizards venomous?
 Not exactly.
-As with most wild animals – they’d rather have nothing to do with you, and will only attack people out of defense.
+As with most wild animals – they’d rather have nothing to do with you, and will only attack people out of defence.
 Like Komodo dragons, their saliva has terrible bacteria and victims (including prey) die from a bite’s resulting infection.
 (A video of monitor lizards at the London Zoo shows zookeepers using venom defender gloves to handle the reptiles).

 Have you seen something unusual on Koh Samui?
 Let us know at info[at]kohsamuisunset.com, or tag us in an Instagram @kohsamuiguide.